Mehmet-Emre-Dogan/wirelessMusicVisualizer/README.md

 ## Videos & Gifs of the project

-Please watch the [complete demonstration video](https://www.youtube.com/watch?v=xi880eUqIho) on YouTube You may also want to watch my [playlist](https://www.youtube.com/playlist?list=PLV24y8ZhNEglrx4vv8YyNaVGACWpZlcM2) consising of uncopyrighted musics visualized by this project.
+- Please watch the [complete demonstration video](https://www.youtube.com/watch?v=xi880eUqIho) on YouTube.
+- You may also want to watch my [playlist](https://www.youtube.com/playlist?list=PLV24y8ZhNEglrx4vv8YyNaVGACWpZlcM2) consising of uncopyrighted musics visualized by this project.

 ## Necessary Libraries
 Please install the libraries below if you have not done yet.